 UTA is committed to maintaining a learning and working environment that is free from discrimination based on sex in accordance with Title IX of the Higher Education Amendments of 1972 (Title IX), which prohibits discrimination on the basis of sex in educational programs or activities; Title VII of the Civil Rights Act of 1964 (Title VII), which prohibits sex discrimination in employment; and the Campus Sexual Violence Elimination Act.
 Sexual misconduct, as defined in this policy, is a form of sex discrimination and will not be tolerated.
 Sexual misconduct, includes sexual harassment, sexual violence, sexual assault, stalking, domestic violence and/or dating violence.
 Individuals who engage in sexual misconduct and other inappropriate conduct of a sexual nature will be subject to disciplinary action.

 UTA will take prompt disciplinary action against any individuals or organizations on this campus who violate this policy (HOP Section ADM 5-513).
 UTA encourages any student, faculty, staff or visitor to promptly report violations of this policy to an individual identified in “Section C.1.” of this policy.

 Title IX Coordinator, Vice President for Human Resources, (817) 272-7091, 1225 W. Mitchell Str., Ste.
 212

-Deputy Title IX Coordinator (for students) is the Assistant Vice President for Student Affairs; (817) 272-0132; E.H.
+Deputy Title IX Coordinator (for students) is the Associate Vice President for Student Affairs and Dean of Students; (817) 272-0132; E.H.
 Hereford University Center, Lower Level, B120

 Deputy Title IX Coordinator (for staff, visitors and contractors) is the Executive Director of Equal Opportunity Services, (817) 272-2106, 701 S. Davis, Office & Classroom Bldg., Ste.
 104